How Massachusetts Came to Have Its Own Bermuda Triangle

 Perhaps the most interesting spot in this area is the Dighton Rock.
 People of unknown origin carved figures of people, animals, and symbols into the flat side of this trapezoidal boulder roughly the size of a small Volkswagen.
 The origin and meaning of the markings has been the subject of debate for centuries, with theorists attributing the petroglyphs to peoples as various as ancient Native Americans, Phoenicians, Norse, colonial Portuguese, and even medieval Chinese sailors.
-In the 1950’s the stone was removed from the river by crane and deposited on the shore, where a museum was built up around it.
-Today, a small but knowledgeable fellowship of local citizens runs the museum, and even organizes lectures exploring the history of the area, and the theories surrounding the stone and its markings.
+In the 1950s the stone was removed from the river by crane and deposited on the shore, where a museum was built up around it.
+Today, a small but knowledgeable fellowship of local citizens runs the museum and even organizes lectures exploring the history of the area and the theories surrounding the stone and its markings.

-The museum is opened for self-guided tours by appointment only.
+The museum is open for self-guided tours by appointment only.
 On this particular day, I had not called for an appointment.
 Crestfallen, I was ready to quit the woods when I encountered two women, one strolling, one rolling heartily in her electric wheelchair along the wooded road, who told me they were Friends of the Dighton Rock Museum, and that they happened to have a key.
 They were kind enough to help me set up an appointment with the park service.
 The woman in the wheelchair didn’t buy the single-origin humdrum.
 “Personally, I think it’s from a multiplicity of cultures.”
 I agreed to meet them the next morning.

 The next day, I was allowed to spend an hour with the stone.
 Indeed, the markings seem to signal a mishmash of cultures, with geometric shapes and humanoid figures that recall Paleolithic paintings from Australia and Central Africa, as well as formally striking representations of a deer and a seal.
-These primordial images comingle with etchings that appear almost modern, with a roman letter “R” and “F” clearly defined at the center of the stone, which may very well be colonial graffiti, but which has inspired theories that the markings are proof that lost Portuguese explorers, or even Vikings, made it to the New World.
+These primordial images commingle with etchings that appear almost modern, with a Roman letter “R” and “F” clearly defined at the center of the stone, which may very well be colonial graffiti but which has inspired theories that the markings are proof that lost Portuguese explorers, or even Vikings, made it to the New World.

-“As far as I know, no theory is definitive,” says Ramona Peters, director of Historic preservation for the Massachusetts Wampanoag tribe.
+“As far as I know, no theory is definitive,” says Ramona Peters, director of historic preservation for the Massachusetts Wampanoag tribe.
 “There is one theory saying the Chinese left the artifact.
 They would use the language of the people they were hanging out with before, which accounts for the European letters on the stone.”

-“The symbols do not speak to us as much,” offers Ms. Peters, “and by ‘we’ I mean our tribe and other native people.
+“The symbols do not speak to us as much,” offers Peters, “and by ‘we’ I mean our tribe and other native people.
 We do have petroglyphs in our culture, but the symbols here are not familiar.”
 Figural representation in Wampanoag art, like the human forms depicted on the stone, were especially uncommon.
 “The people,” she says, “did not put themselves above other things.”